Investors bet on further gloom for UK retailers - Markit data

 FURTHER TO FALL

-Beyond food retail, department store Debenhams (DEB.L) and mother and baby products retailer Mothercare (MTC.L) also saw demand to borrow their shares surge after poorly received updates.
+Beyond food retail, department store Debenhams and mother and baby products retailer Mothercare also saw demand to borrow their shares surge after poorly received updates.

 "The fact that these shorts have gone up implies that short sellers think the shares have further to fall," Alex Brog, director at Markit, said.